RyanYuanyang/Sea-Battle-Game/README.md

 There are three levels of computer difficulty. **Easy, Normal, Hard, Impossible.**

-Player places his ships on a 10 x 10 board.
+Player places ships on a 10 x 10 board.

 Player's fleet has several types of ships.
 By default, each following type of ship has one.
 Additionally, setting the numbers of each type of ship within limits is available. (e.g. Each player can set 3 submarines maximum)